virtuozzo/cloudscripting-docs/docs/reference/events.md

 ### onAfterRestartNode

-Event will be executed after the restart node action will start.
-Event proceed on actions *restartNodeById* and *restartNodeByGroup*.
+The event will be triggered after restarting a node.
+It will be called subsequently upon the *restartNodeById* and *restartNodeByGroup* actions.

 Event placeholders: